Are Your Kids Safe Online?

 - Do a full scan with your antivirus software.
 A full scan will find and isolate any malware that’s infected your device.
 You’ll also want to empty your trash and clear your browser cache and history to remove any lingering viruses.

 - Improve your device security.
 A proactive approach to online security is better than waiting to be hit with a malware attack.
 Enable auto-updates on your software, operating system, and antivirus.
 For added security, consider Aura’s all-in-one digital security solution.
-Find out more about how Aura keeps your devices and family safe from online threats →

 The Bottom Line: Keep Your Children Safe from Online Threats